 My master’s degree consisted of four semesters (two years).
 In the first year, I had to attend lectures at my university.
 The third semester was an internship semester.
 And the last semester was a thesis semester.
 During my first year, we had a lot of projects.
 I had to work on these projects internally with other students.
 Besides, we also had two projects in which we had to work together with two different external companies.

 Our first external project

 We had to work with a big international food processing company.
 During this project, the manager at the company showed us their factory and how their supply chain was like.
 We were led by our professor.
 We asked the manager many questions and also gave him our suggestions relating to the supply chain topics.
 In the end, we made a presentation to show the management what kind of supply chain modal we would suggest and the pros and cons of that.

 Our second external project

 I learned a lot of practical skills by doing these projects.
 I personally like it better than sitting in a lecture and just listening to the theory from the professors.
 Some of our students even got a job offer from those companies after the projects.
 One more thing to add is that many professors in my university of applied science do have a practical background.
-Some professors even had a part time position in a company.
-So they were working in company, and teaching in the university at the same time.
-That is also why you should make good connection with your professors in order to find English speaking jobs in Germany.
+Some professors even had part-time positions in a company.
+So they were working in a company and teaching in the university at the same time.
+That is also why you should make a good connection with your professors to find English-speaking jobs in Germany.